 Also, it is noteworthy that the translators of the LXX, or the Greek translation of the Hebrew Old Testament, rarely ever used pístis to convey the idea of “faithfulness.”
 Instead they used the word altheía which means “truth,” or subjectively, “truthfulness, integrity of character.”
 The idea expressed by our English word “faithfulness” is not so much related to “faith” (pístis) as it is to “trustworthiness or integrity of character” (altheía).

 It is true that Jesus was faithful unto death and that His faithfulness is the basis for the salvation of all mankind (Php 2:8-11; Isa 53:7,10-11; Heb 12:2; 1Tim 2:6; 4:10).
-However, there are at least two instances where the genitive of pístis cannot refer to the faithfulness of Jesus but rather to the faithfulness of Jesus:
+However, there are at least two instances where the genitive of pístis cannot refer to the faithfulness of Jesus but rather to the faith of Jesus:

 “Here is the patience of the saints; here are those who keep the commandments of God and the faith of Jesus.”
 (Rev 14:12)